Davíð Oddsson: Editor of Morgunblaðið (2009–present)

 On 24 September 2009, the new owners of Morgunblaðið announced that Davíð Oddsson and Haraldur Johannessen, former editor of the business-oriented newspaper Viðskiptablaðið, had been hired as editors of the paper.
 The decision was announced in the wake of much speculation and rumours about who would be the new editor after the dismissal of the previous editor, Ólafur Þ. Stephensen.
 Since Davíð took over as editor-in-chief a third of Morgunblaðið's subscribers have cancelled their subscriptions.
 In 2009, the paper lost 667 million ISK.
 In the report of the Icelandic parliament's Special Investigation Commission, published in April 2010, the appointment of Davíð Oddsson as editor-in-chief of Morgunblaðið and the firing of many experienced journalists from the newspaper is mentioned as an example of how the owners of media in Iceland engage in manipulation for political ends.
 "Their objective seems to be to run an opinion journalism and protect special interests rather than ensure a professional and fair reporting."

+2016 Presidential Campaign

+Davíð announced his bid to the Icelandic presidency on 8 May 2016 for the 2016 presidential election.
+After he announced his campaign, he shortly afterwards started to poll in as the second highest in the race.
+Davíð ended up finishing fourth in race with 13.7% of the popular vote.
+A lot of people have speculated that the reason for his bad performance in the election was because of people fully blaming him for the 2008–2011 Icelandic financial crisis.
+Another speculation for his bad performance was when he joked about the Iraq War during his campaigning.